kechcole/Blog-App/README.md

 Note that we did not specify the author of the post nor save the post like previously done.

 #### 4.5 Add queried data to views.
-We can now acces queried information formthe database and display this information in our views.
+We can now access queried information from the database and display this information in our views.
 Import the Post class from the same directory file model.py and grab data into a dictionary.

 ```python
 from django.shortcuts import render